 - PPOs are generally the most flexible network type.

-- PPOs are generally the most expensive network type.
+- PPOs are generally also the most expensive network type.

 HMO (Health Maintenance Organization) Health Plan Definition:

-- Referrals from your PCP are usually required to visit a specialist.
+- You usually need a Referral from your PCP to visit a specialist.

-- HMOs limit you to a relatively small network of in-network doctors and hospitals.
+- HMOs limit you to a relatively small number of in-network doctors and hospitals.

-- During emergencies, your HMO will cover out-of-network care.
+- However, during emergencies, your HMO will cover out-of-network care.

 - In-network doctors may be directly employed by your insurance company.

-- Some HMO networks put more limits on the number of tests or treatments than PPO networks.
+- Some HMO networks put more limits on the number of tests or treatments than PPO networks do.

-- However, it can be burdensome to contact your PCP before making healthcare decisions.
+- However, it can be burdensome to get referrals from a PCP before seeing any specialists.

-- For example, if you had a skin issue, you might have to see your PCP to get referred to a dermatologist.
+- For example, if you had an itchy skin issue, you might have to wait days to see your PCP to get referred to the dermatologist you need.

 POS (Point of Service) Health Plan Definition:

-- POS networks ask you to get referrals from your primary care physician (PCP) before seeking care from specialists, like an HMO would.
+- Like an HMO, POS networks ask you to get referrals from your primary care physician (PCP) before seeking care from specialists.

-- Depending upon the plan, preventive care and other services rendered by your PCP may be heavily discounted.
+- Depending upon the plan, preventive care and other services provided by your PCP may be heavily discounted.

-- POS networks are generally less expensive than PPOs and more expensive than HMOs.
+- POS networks are generally less expensive than PPOs but more expensive than HMOs.

 EPO (Exclusive Provider Organization) Health Plan Definition:

-- Unlike HMOs, EPO networks do not require referrals from a primary care physician.
+- EPO networks are like HMOs, but they do not require referrals from a primary care physician.

-- You’ll still be able to get non-emergency care only from specific doctors who accept your EPO.
+- You have to get your non-emergency care only from specific doctors who accept your EPO.

-- EPOs are generally less expensive than PPOs and more expensive than HMOs.
+- EPOs are generally less expensive than PPOs but more expensive than HMOs.